rebecagrn/pallette-project/README.md

-# Pallette - Color Palette Generator
+# BrandZone - Color Palette Generator

 A modern web application for generating and managing color palettes from images.
 Built with Next.js, TypeScript, and Tailwind CSS.